Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces

 \subsection{Scheme I}

-The construction of this subsection will be used in $\S\ref{subsec : div}$ to provide examples of divergent WP geodesic rays and in $\S$\ref{subsec : closed} to provide examples of closed WP geodesics in the thin part of moduli space.
+The construction of this subsection will be used in $\S\ref{subsec : div}$ to construct examples of divergent WP geodesic rays and in $\S$\ref{subsec : closed} to construct examples of closed WP geodesics in the thin part of the moduli space.